LitExtension Blog

 7. Novo

-Next on our list of the best Squarespace templates for creative portfolios, we have Novo.
+Next on our list, we have Novo.
 On the homepage, you’ll see a tight grid of project covers placed close together, separated only by thin white lines.
 This creates a clean, gallery-like overview to immediately attract visitors with your work.

 Novo